alaahadid/Managed-UI/README.md

 Notes:

 - ManagedUI full source include demo project and tutorial project, explains every thing needed to build a complete project using MUI.
+It is recommended to take a look at [Getting Started (Tutorials)](https://github.com/alaahadid/Managed-UI/wiki/Getting-Started-(Tutorials)) first.
 - When MUI starts, it create a settings folder for the project at the documents.
 This folder will be named as same as the ProjectTitle you give in the parameters of MUI.

   For example: parameters.ProjectTitle = "My Project";